-- Patents and trademarks
+(i) Patents and trademarks

-- Patents and trademarks have a finite useful life and are carried at cost less accumulated amortisation and impairment losses.
-Amortisation is calculated using the straight-line method to allocate the cost of patents and trademarks over their useful lives which is currently 20 years.
+Patents and trademarks have a finite useful life and are carried at cost less accumulated amortisation and impairment losses.
+Amortisation is calculated using the straight-line method to allocate the cost of patents and trademarks over their useful lives.

-- (ii) Brand Names
+(ii) Brand names